Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Another major benefit this product has to offer is ease of use.
 Scrubbing or sanding won’t be necessary – all you’ll have to do is drop the parts you’re treating in the solution and wait.

-Since it’s not toxic, you won’t have to gear up with gloves or protective eyewear.
-If you happen to spill some on your skin, it won’t result in immediate severe burns like an acidic liquid would.
-Don’t expect to have to hold your breath either—there’s no pungent chemical odor.
+Since it’s not toxic, you won’t have to gear up with gloves or protective eyewear, and there’s no pungent chemical odor.

 One bottle of any quantity will likely last you for a long time, and the liquid is reusable, avoiding waste and saving you having to buy refills.